 The Liaison Committee on Medical Education (LCME) Functions and Structures - 9.7 requires that "A medical school ensures that each medical student is assessed and provided with formal formative feedback early enough during each required course or clerkship, four or more weeks in length, to allow sufficient time for remediation.
 Formal feedback occurs at the midpoint of the course or clerkship."
 Clerkship directors, or their designee, may meet with the students to review performance, evaluations, and progress.
-During these sessions, students are given verbal feedback on their clinical performance providing an opportunity and time to address any deficits and make improvements.
-This is also a great opportunity for the student to bring up any issues they may have encountered.
-The LCME does not mandate all aspects of how mid-rotation feedback is provided.
+During these sessions, students may be given verbal feedback on their clinical performance providing an opportunity and time to address any deficits and make improvements.
+These sessions also create the opportunity for the student to bring up any issues or concerns they may have encountered.
+The LCME does not mandate how mid-rotation feedback is provided.
 However, clerkships are required to document that students have received mid-rotation feedback.